VolkanSah/Warning-function-for-WordPress/README.md

 # Content Warning Plugin

 This is a simple WordPress plugin developed by Volkan Sah and OpenAI's ChatGPT (I was realy to lazy this morning!).
 After 2 Mistakes with GPT, we get it.
 Its funny for simple functions!
+Free for the world, make what you want with this Plugin ;)

 It adds a content warning to posts that are in specific categories.
 The warning informs readers with your Text and it asks them to confirm if they want to continue reading.